PoisotLab/ms_straight_lines/manuscript.md

 connectance of networks large enough that the proportion $(S-1)/S^{2}$ is negligible.

+## Other uses for our model

+Below we describe N useful insights that can be made using our model.

 ## Probability distributions for $L_D$ and $Co$

 In a beta-binomial distribution, it is assumed that the probability of success